Tech (Device) Resources

 Use Folia to review documents, mark them up with annotations, and invite others to work together.
 Unlike other apps, Folia lets you mark up DOC, PPT, XLS, PDF, RTF, JPG, PNG, Google Docs, Sheets, Slides and Drawings, with many more to come!
 Import documents from cloud services like Dropbox and Google Drive.

-Office Editing for Documents - Edit Office documents using Google Apps.
+Office Editing for Documents - Upload Office documents to Google Drive.
+Then use this Chrome Extension to edit the documents in Google Apps.

 QR Code Extension - Scan or create a QR code.
 There is no reason to create an account.
 The scan works fine without an account.